anthonyrisinger/riprompt/README.md

-In nearly all known cases on major platforms, this question results in some form of 'yes' followed by emphatic assertion of its mathematical validity; AI conflates strong associations with historical events, gravitational constant, clock times, calendar dates, String length, mathematical precision, place value, and many more.
+In nearly all known cases on major platforms, this question results in some form of 'yes' followed by emphatic assertion of its mathematical validity; AI conflates strong associations with historical events, gravitational constant, clock times, calendar dates, versions, string lengths, mathematical precision, place value, and many more.
 RIP opens with a flurry of basic but powerful directives to grab the attention of an AI at cold start.
 It demands a quiet acknowledgment to minimize variation of the AIs understanding, increase repeatability, and help the AI self-internalize RIP as implicit principles instead of an explicit rule set (Claude).
 RIP aims for mathematical rigor because it accelerates the transfer of intent, but it also overloads and backfires.